goodnekk/Computational-Cosmogeny/README.md

 ### mappings, processes, functions

 Lastly, actual computation is done in the form of mappings.
 Mappings transform structures into other structures by combining, transforming, filtering and reducing them.
 This is how we can begin to make views, because views are just mappings of symbolic structures onto visual structures.

-For example, we can implement a list view by simply mapping lists onto visual lists.
-We can implement a spatial view by taking a list and augmenting it with a positional information structure (x,y coördinates).
-Information is loosly coupled, meaning that it's very easy to make multiple alternative views of the same information.
+For example, We can implement a spatial view by taking a list and augmenting it with positional information (x,y coördinates).

+We can implement a stylesheet, by taking a document tree, and augmenting it with style information.

+Information is loosly coupled (separation of concerns), and [subject oriented](https://en.wikipedia.org/wiki/Subject-oriented_programming).
+This makes it very easy to make multiple alternative views of the same information from different perspectives.

 Mappings are themselves just structures, which means that mappings can recuresively map mappings.
 These become processes in time.